parthasraha/mysourcetemplate-ib/README.md

-# infobase
+# infobase template

-My Notes and Writeups
+this is the source template customized in struct and with the sample data with files images

 ## Installation Steps